Sign Up Free

 The Opportunity Most People Never Reach

 The Web3 economy is not a future promise.
-It exists now, and it's growing.
-But here's the problem: the education pipeline that should connect curious, motivated people to these opportunities is failing them at scale.
+It exists now, and it is growing.
+But the education pipeline that should connect curious, motivated people to these opportunities is failing them at scale.

 Not because the information doesn't exist.
 There has never been more crypto content available.
 YouTube alone surfaces millions of results for "how to learn crypto."
 Twitter, Discord, Telegram, Reddit, podcasts, newsletters, free courses, paid courses.
 The volume is staggering.